FudaWiki/fudawiki-files/mekurifuda/games/kakkuri.md

 >If playing with 8 players, then there will be no cards left for the "box".
 So, the player who is dealt the "3 of Clubs" must **drop out**.
 Their cards are shuffled and the "box" is formed.
 {.is-info}

+> If using hanafuda, the Curtain is used in place of the "3 of Clubs".
+{.is-warning}

 ## Swapping with the Dealer
 One by one, each player may choose to exchange all of the cards in their hand with all of those currently held by the dealer.